The removal of copper from natural waters

 A standardised test method was developed to assess binding to a substrate, settling to the bottom, and the potential for remobilisation of metals in aquatic systems.
 The test method was based on the existing transformation-dissolution protocol, which was extended by adding a substrate to stimulate binding and removal.
 The test results show that copper is rapidly removed from the standardised system, with removal rates around 90% after 28 days.

 This information is relevant for hazard classification purposes.
-Two reports—downloadable via the buttons on the right-hand side of the screen—provide more detail on this topic:
+Two reports—downloadable via the links below—provide more detail on this topic:

 - Copper removal from surface water: Experimental and modelling studies.